 - Keep the videos relatively short.
 Just like with Facebook videos, shorter videos perform much better on YouTube.

 - Experiment with titles and CTAs.
 Even small alterations can improve your video view rate.

 - Prevent ad fatigue.
 Don’t show the same video ad too frequently.
 Have at least two or three versions of your video ad to keep the engagement going, and measure which version performs the best.

 Measuring the Performance of Your Video Marketing Campaigns

 Analyzing the success of your video marketing campaigns will help you understand what’s working and what’s not.
-Perhaps you need to be more creative with your videos or develop a new strategy.
+Perhaps you need to be more creative or strategic with your videos.
 Maybe you need to trim down the length of your videos and make it optimal for each channel that you post the video on.

 Some things that can be discovered if you measure your video marketing success:

 Engagement Rate: How much time did users spend watching your video?
 Did they watch the entire video, bounced early, or skipped it?
 The engagement rate should be a sign of video quality, message, and whether your video is too long or short.